-Mainly, if there is a door at either the top or bottom of the staircase then the stairlift could block this and create a hazard.
-Luckily, this issue can be solved rather easily by ensuring the rail is foldable (only at the bottom of the stairs) or by having a partly curved rail installed so that the stairlift can be parked around the side of the staircase – at either the top or bottom.
+Mainly, if there is a door at either the top or bottom of the staircase, then the stairlift could block this and create a hazard.
+Luckily, solving this issue is relatively easy.
+By ensuring the rail is foldable (only at the bottom of the stairs) or by having a partly curved rail installed, the stairlift can be parked around the side of the staircase – at either the top or bottom.